vuejs-templates/webpack/docs/static.md

 ### Asset Resolving Rules

 - **Relative URLs**, e.g. `./assets/logo.png` will be interpreted as a module dependency.
-They will be replaced with a auto-generated URL based on your Webpack output configuration.
+They will be replaced with an auto-generated URL based on your Webpack output configuration.

 - **Non-prefixed URLs**, e.g. `assets/logo.png` will be treated the same as the relative URLs and translated into `./assets/logo.png`.